Zeolith Glossar

 Porosity

 Porosity describes the proportion of voids (pores) in a material or soil.
 High porosity means plenty of space for water, air, and microorganisms.
-Zeolite is one of the most porous naturally occurring minerals – its internal surface area can be many square meters per gram of material.
+Zeolite is one of the most porous naturally occurring minerals available – its internal surface area can be many square meters per gram of material.
 This extraordinary porosity is the reason for its high adsorption capacity and water storage capacity.

 Powder